rbms-bsc/DCRMR/_pages/PPDM/Date-of-publication.md

 >Example:
 ><CITE>Anno QVI seqVItVr VICtorIae honores, Castra ferente IVXta DettIngaM Ipso Rege GeorgIo In agro.
 Ipsis Calendis Januarii [1744]</CITE>

-**Alternative rule**. substitute the chronogram for arabic numerals in square brackets.
+**Alternative rule**.
+Substitute the chronogram for arabic numerals in square brackets.
 If the supplied date includes a day/month, use the sequence: day, month, year.
 Make a [Note on publication statement](/DCRMR/ppdm/Note-on-publication-statement/) explaining the source of the date.
 Include a transcription of the original chronogram in the [Note on publication statement](/DCRMR/ppdm/Note-on-publication-statement/) if considered important (see [4.206.8.1](/DCRMR/ppdm/Note-on-publication-statement/#4.206.8.1)).

 >Example:
 >Date of publication: <CITE>[1758]</CITE>